lgmoneda/lgmoneda.github.io/_posts/2021-01-12-spurious-correlation-ml-and-causality.md

 _If two random variables_  $$X$$  _and_ $$Y$$ _are statistically dependent_ $$(Y \not \perp \!\!\! \not \perp X)$$ _then exists a third variable_ $$Z$$ _that causally influences both.
 (As a special case,_ $$Z$$ _may coincide with either_ $$X$$ _or_ $$Y$$_.)
 Furthermore, this variable_ $$Z$$ _screens_ $$X$$ _and_ $$Y$$ _from each other in the sense that given_ $$Z$$_, they become independent,_ $$X \perp \!\!\! \perp Y$$.

-This third variable $$Z$$, also known as a confounder when not in the special case, now becomes a source of a spurious correlation.
+This third variable $$Z$$, also known as a confounder when not in the particular case, now becomes a source of a spurious correlation.

 A classic example of the common cause is the observed correlation between ice cream consumption ($$X$$) and crime rate ($$Y$$), which is confounded by day temperature ($$Z$$).
 So in the summer, when it's hot, people consume more ice cream, but they also occupy more public spaces and are more prone to crimes.